43rd Airlift Wing: Hustler operations at Carswell Air Force Base

+Convair B-58A Hustler (59-2458), formerly of the 43rd Bombardment Wing (Note: Shown at its permanent location at the National Museum of the United States Air Force at Wright-Patterson Air Force Base, Ohio.
+While assigned to the 43rd, this aircraft set a transcontinental speed record by flying nonstop from Los Angeles to New York and back again.
+The first leg was at an average speed of 1214.71 mph; the return leg was at an average speed of 1081.77 mph.
+The return leg was the first transcontinental flight that moved across the country faster than the rotational speed of the earth.)

 The 43rd Bombardment Wing moved to Carswell Air Force Base without personnel or equipment on 15 April 1960.
 At Carswell, it was manned and equipped from the 3958th Operational Test and Evaluation Group and the 6592nd Test Squadron of Air Research and Development Command, which were discontinued.

 The wing immediately began training crews on the Convair B-58 Hustler, the world's first supersonic bomber, and, it began participating in Category III testing (operational testing) of the Hustler in August.
 The 43rd was the first USAF B-58 wing.

 Aircraft number 59-2436, the first fully operational Hustler equipped with all tactical systems, was delivered to the 43rd on 15 March.
-On 23 March a test-unit B-58A (55-0671), remained airborne for 18 hours 10 minutes while averaging an airspeed of 620 mph over 11,000 miles.
-This was apparently the longest-lasting single flight ever by a B-58.
+On 23 March a test-unit B-58A (55–0671), remained airborne for 18 hours 10 minutes while averaging an airspeed of 620 mph over 11,000 miles.
+This was apparently the longest-lasting single flight ever by a B-58 and crewed by Lt Col. Leonard M. Legge, Pilot, Capt.
+R.R.
+Wagner, defensive systems operator and Capt.
+Andrew Rose, navigator.
 The 43rd received deliveries of new aircraft from Convair throughout the year, the last being in December 1960.